axibase/atsd/configuration/tag-templates.md

 ## Tags Table

-The table consists of the tag names and formatting rules applied to tags managed by this template.
+The table consists of tag names and formatting rules applied to tags managed by this template.

 Field | Description
 ---|---
-Type | Tag value data type: `Text`, `Numeric`, `Boolean`, `Dictionary`, `Entity Link`. <br>The `Dictionary` type contains a fixed list of values allowed for this tag.<br>The `Entity Link` type converts the tag value to entity label and displays it as a link to the entity editor.
+Type | Tag value data type: `Text`, `Numeric`, `Boolean`, `Dictionary`, `Entity Link`. <br>The `Dictionary` type defines a fixed list of values allowed for this tag.<br>The `Entity Link` type converts the tag value to entity label and displays it as a link to the entity editor.
 Name | Tag name.
 Default Value | Default value, if applicable.
 Value | Tag values.
 Not applicable to `Boolean` tag type.